Institutional Research and Academic Planning

 This brief estimates the costs of Proposition 209 for Underrepresented Group (URG) applicants to the University of California and measures the impact of two subsequent major UC admissions policies on URG enrollment.

-What is the value of a UC degree for on-the-fence students? an evaluation of the 2001-2011 UC Eligibility in the Local Context programMay 2019
+What is the value of a UC degree for on-the-fence students?
+An evaluation of the 2001-2011 UC eligibility in the local context programJanuary 2021

-This brief evaluates the University of California's Eligibility in the Local Context (ELC) program, which was implemented in 2001 and provided an admissions advantage to California high school students in the top four percent of their class, by GPA.
+This brief evaluates the University of California's 2001-2011 Eligibility in the Local Context (ELC) program, which provided UC admissions advantages to California high school students in the top four percent of their class by GPA.

 What's it worth?
 A multifaceted approach to measuring the value of undergraduate Humanities degrees at the University of CaliforniaApril 2017